troy896/magisk-files/README.md

 ### Why not restore Magisk modules online repo?

 The official Magisk modules repository is dead and no longer maintained.
 Due to that, add them back is meanless.
 However, [Fox2Code](https://github.com/Fox2Code) has developed [Magisk Modules Manager](https://github.com/Fox2Code/FoxMagiskModuleManager)  app which allows you to download Magisk modules online.

-### How to disable all Magisk Delta features from Recovery when /data is encrypted

-> Currently Magisk Stable doesn't implement this yet

-Boot to recovery, mount all partitions, create a file in one of these path:
-- /cache/.disable_all
-- /persist/.disable_all
-- /metadata/.disable_all

 ## Donate me